Essential Packing Tips for Easy Breezy Summer Travel

 - break in new shoes before you travel

 - bring a tote and a small bag (crossbody or evening).
-I pack my makeup in a clutch that I use for evening events.
+Best travel bags hands down are JetzyBags (click here) I pack my makeup in a clutch that I use for evening events.

 - One to two scarfs - endless uses (make sure they complement your capsule wardrobe color palette)